-‘Slow Trader’ allows investors the opportunity to access a short-term trading (hedge) fund, held in trust.
+‘Slow Trader’ allows investors the opportunity to access an intraday traded (hedge) fund, held in trust.

-Why an opportunity, and why short-term trading is not possible for most people:
+Why an opportunity, and why intraday trading is not possible for most people:

-- Firstly, short-term traded funds are not readily available.
-Moreover, expert (and hopefully successful) short-term traders charge a lot – up to 50% of profits and large participation fees.
+- Firstly, such traded funds are not readily available.
+Moreover, expert (and hopefully successful) short-term traders charge a lot – up to 50% of profits and substantial participation fees.

-- Secondly, short-term trading is a difficult skill to master.
+- Secondly, this form of trading is a difficult skill to master.
 It takes several years for a trader to graduate from the ‘beginner’ level, through ‘intermediate’, to ‘expert’.
-And, expert is where all the capitalised reward is found.
+And, ‘expert’ is where we find all the capitalised reward.
 In other words, short-term trading, in contradiction to its name, takes a long time to learn.

-- Finally, learning the short-term trading skill is often, through the beginner and intermediate stages, financially penalizing.
+- Finally, learning the intraday and day trading skills is often, through the beginner and intermediate stages, financially penalising.

 From the 1-hour chart the fund trades:

-- The principal trading advantages that I use are probability, context and price action.
+For each of these, we look for an edge: the principal trading advantages that we use are probability, context and price action.

-The 1-hour chart is used in preference as this provides several trading opportunities per day.
-This means that trades can be open from several hours, over night but never over a weekend.
+The 1-hour chart is used in preference as this provides several trading opportunities per day; this means that trades can be open for several hours, overnight but never over a weekend.

-My page ‘GLEM Trading Strategy’ is written with the 5-minute chart in mind but applies equally to the 1-hour chart and is the essence of how I approach probability, context and price action.
+My page ‘Day trading made easy for you’ is written with the 5-minute chart in mind but applies equally to the 1-hour chart and is the essence of how we approach probability, context and price action.

 (For those interested in the longer-term opportunity, Nick’s qualifying UK shares are published quarterly through this blog and guidance on the COT will also be given as the COT occasion provides – the COT cycle for each commodity coming round independently a few times a year).

-I provide an annual detailed report on the fund and a semi-annual ‘how goes it’ review.
+I provide a detailed annual report on the fund and a semi-annual ‘how goes it’ review.

 The goals of the fund are: